zhenrong-wang/water-steam-if97/README.md

 ### 3.1.2 Build Guide

 1. Use `git` to clone this code: `git clone https://github.com/zhenrong-wang/water-steam-if97.git`
-2. Build command example: `gcc ws-if97.c -o my-if97.exe -lm`
+2. Build command example: `gcc *.c -o my-if97.exe -lm`

 Note: the `-lm` may not be valid for Windows or macOS.
 It is necessary for GNU/Linux distros.